 The DVD cases were screwed onto the piece of wood and filled with soil, succulents and a Heart Leaf Philodendron.
 This little beauty is often called the Sweetheart plant and will grow really quickly in low to medium light.
 She’s probably the most common house plant here in South Africa.
 We have a huge one in our garden so we just took some stem cuttings that had been dipped in rooting hormone.

-Another left over from the suitcase makeover was used to hang the vertical garden.
+We used another leftover from the suitcase makeover to hang the vertical garden.

 Or do we put her against the wall with our other succulents?

 What do you think?
 Would you hang it or stack it?
 And if you have any other ideas on how to recycle DVD cases I’d love to hear about them because we have a few more empty cases gathering dust 😉